Jewelry Tarnish – How To Prevent Jewelery From Tarnishing

 Emeralds: Often have inclusions and fractures, making them sensitive to abrasives and harsh chemicals.
 Use only mild dish soap and water.

-Pearls: Baking soda can be abrasive, extreme care is required for this method, so mild dish soap and water is ideally suited for general cleaning.
-For the most effective cleaning, your combination metal and pearl jewelry should be maintained by a qualified jewelry or gemologist.
+Pearls: Avoid any cleaning method that may be abrasive; therefore, extreme care is required for this method.
+A damp cloth with lukewarm water is ideally suited for general cleaning.
+Be sure to pat the pearls dry with a soft cloth afterward.
+It is essential to avoid getting moisture on the silk connecting the pearls to prevent compromising the integrity of your necklace.
+For the most effective cleaning, your combination metal and pearl jewelry should be maintained by a qualified jewelry cleaner or gemologist.

 Combination Pearl Jewelry

-To safely clean tarnished metal surrounding pearls at home, begin by preparing a bowl of lukewarm water with a few drops of mild dish soap and less than a quarter teaspoon of baking soda (to avoid causing harm to the pearl’s natural luster, keep in mind the caution previously mentioned).
+To safely clean tarnished metal surrounding pearls at home, begin by preparing a bowl of lukewarm water with a few drops of mild dish soap (to avoid causing harm to the pearl’s natural luster, keep in mind the caution previously mentioned).

-Rinse the pearls thoroughly with fresh, lukewarm water to eliminate any remaining soap.
-Place the jewelry on a soft, dry cloth and allow it to air dry completely before wearing or storing it.
+After cleaing, place the jewelry on a soft, dry cloth and allow it to air dry completely before wearing or storing it.
+Allow for air circulation within the storage box to prevent the pearl surface nacre from becoming brittle.

 Steer clear of hot water, steam cleaning, or ultrasonic cleaners, which can harm the delicate nacre of the pearls.
 For optimal care and longevity, it’s best to have designs incorporating pearl jewelry professionally cleaned to retain their exquisite luster.